Help with international payments

 The bank account number has no limit to the number of digits.

-USD to the US: In addition to the recipient’s account number, you must state the national bank code (Fedwire or ABA number).
+USD to the US: In addition to the recipient’s account, you must provide the national bank code (Fedwire or ABA number).

 Other currencies to the US: In addition to the recipient’s account number, the BIC (SWIFT address) must also be given instead of the bank code.

-You will normally find the BIC on the invoice or letterhead from the foreign beneficiary.
+You’ll normally find the BIC on the invoice or letter from the foreign payment recipient.
 BIC has 8 or 11 characters.
-If you do not have the beneficiary bank’s BIC, you will need to contact the beneficiary for this information
+If you don’t have the recipient bank’s BIC, you’ll need to get in touch with the recipient to get this information

-The provisional price is provided by DNB’s currency converter which is updated once every banking day at 09:00.
-Prices are always fluctuating and you will not see the applicable price until the payment has been exchanged and executed.
+Provisional price relates to DNB’s currency calculator which is updated once every banking day at 9:00 a.m.
+The price is fluctuating all the time and you will not see the actual price until the payment is exchanged and executed.

 Canada has not introduced IBAN.
 You must therefore provide the recipient’s normal bank account number.